DinoscapeProgramming/typing-bot/README.md

 [Click here to see our GitHub Repository](https://github.com/DinoscapeProgramming/typing-bot)

 ## Developer
-We're a big developer team:
+Here's our developer team:
-* YOUR USERNAME # YOUR TAG
-* USERNAME 2 # TAG 2
+* Dinoscape#5064

 ## Note
 This bot is free to use.
 Everybody here can use the code for his / her own purpose.